 Louie’s Legacy Animal Rescue, Inc. is a nonprofit and no-kill animal rescue based in Cincinnati, Ohio, and Staten Island, New York.
 It began in 2006 with a special little dog named Louie, who was rescued by Louie’s Legacy’s founder from a shelter that had a high euthanasia rate.
 Now, rescuing approximately 2,500 animals per year on average, Louie’s Legacy is one of the largest foster-based rescues in the country.

-Beginning transport operations as early as 2002, Stop the Suffering operates transport, sponsorship, foster and adoption programs for animals in need in rural Ohio.
-They assist all companion pets, but focus on animals overlooked by other groups, including seniors, pit bull type dogs, black dogs and hounds.
+Since 2002, Stop the Suffering has operated transport, sponsorship, foster, and adoption programs for animals in need in rural Ohio.
+They assist all companion pets but focus on animals overlooked by other groups, including seniors, pit bull type dogs, black dogs, and hounds.
 Their hearts are with senior dogs who are the ones most often left behind.